-According to the mid-year population estimates of 2022, there were over 2.9 million people in the Free State on about 129 825 km2 of land.
+According to the Mid-Year Population Estimates, 2014, there were over 2,7 million people in the

+Free State

+Capital: Bloemfontein Principal languages: Sesotho 64,2%

+Afrikaans 12,7% lsiXhosa 7,5% Population: 2 786 800

+Area: 129 825 km Mid-year population estimates, 2014

+Free State on about 129 480 km of land.
 The main languages spoken are Sesotho, Afrikaans and isiXhosa.

 The Free State has wide horizons and blue skies, farmland, mountains, goldfields and widely dispersed towns.

 It lies in the heart of South Africa, with Lesotho nestling in the hollow of its bean-like shape.
-Between the Vaal River in the north and the Orange River in the south, this immense rolling prairie stretches as far as the eye can see.
+Between the Vaal River in the north and the Orange River in the south, this immense rolling prairie stretches as far as the eve can see.